This post may contain affiliate links. Read my disclosure policy.

-These blueberry smoothies typically start with frozen berries.
-Frozen blueberries are available year round in the grocery store, so you can blend up some blueberry smoothies any time of the year.
+Blueberry smoothies typically start with frozen berries.
+Frozen blueberries are available year-round in the grocery store, so you can blend up some blueberry smoothies any time of the year.

 You can come up with so many flavor combinations.
 Pair your blueberries with other fruits like peaches or watermelon or kiwi or even other berries.
 Make your blueberry smoothie a little richer by adding almond butter or avocado.
 You can even make a blueberry smoothie recipe that tastes like pie or muffins.